brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

         print("Epoch: {}, Step: {}, Loss: {}".format(epoch, step, running_loss / step))
 ```

-### Enabling Pipelining
+### Pipeline Parallelism

+[Pipeline parallelism](https://www.deepspeed.ai/tutorials/pipeline/#load-balancing-pipeline-modules) improves both the memory and compute efficiency during training by partitioning the layers of a model into stages that can be processed in parallel.

-DeepSpeed uses all layers in a `nn.Sequential` container or `list` as the sequence of layers to be broken into pipelining stages.
+DeepSpeed enables pipelining by assuming all modules in a `nn.Sequential` container or `list` to be the sequence of layers that can be broken into pipelining stages.
 A stage is a range of layers that define a block of computation that will be assigned to a section of the pipeline.

 {: style="text-align:center; font-size: small;"}
 <img width="80%" height="80%" src="/assets/GPT-lite-DeepSpeed/GPT_pipelining.png"/>